jlapeyre/Symata.jl/README.md

 #### Fixed-point evaluation

-Like, Mma, SJulia does evaluation to a fixed point, always effectively re-evaluating in the current environment.
-There are pros and cons to this approach.
-In Mma there are a host of `HoldXXX` symbols to prevent evaluation, and in [Maxima] (http://maxima.sourceforge.net/) and Maple a menagerie of `eval` functions and options to force it.
+SJulia does evaluation to a fixed point, always effectively re-evaluating in the current environment.

-Here is SJulia doing expansion with the native `ExpandA`. `ExpandA` is only for demonstration;
-The much more capable `Expand` is a frontend to a SymPy function.
+Here is SJulia doing expansion with the native `ExpandA`. `ExpandA` is only for demonstration; The much more capable `Expand` is a frontend to a SymPy function.
 However the results following the first line below, work as well if you call `Expand`.
 We need to quickly evaluate an expression and track whether it needs to be re-evaluated:

 ```julia
 sjulia> m = ExpandA((a+b)^BI(1000));   # expand with BigInt exponent
 elapsed time: 0.008785756 seconds